lolobilibili/Calculator/README.md

 # Calcuwork
- This is a productivity Windows software based on Qt-C++ and python script which can offer the functions of
+ This is a offline lightweight productivity Windows software based on Qt-C++ and python script which can offer the functions of

  1. Calculator
  2. To-do List management with a basic Gantt graph